michaelberks/madym_cxx/paper.md

 concentration time-series, enables the estimation of clinically useful parameters of tissue microvasculature.

-`Madym` is a C++ toolkit for quantitative DCE-MRI analysis developed in the [QBI Lab](http://qbi-lab.org/) at the University of Manchester.
+`Madym` is a C++ toolkit for quantitative DCE-MRI analysis developed in the Quantitative Biomedical Imaging Lab at the University of Manchester.
 It comprises a set of command line tools and a graphical user-interface based on an extendable C++ library.
 It is cross-platform, and requires few external libraries to build from source.
 Pre-built binaries for Windows, MacOS and Linux are available